frc5806/Reference/PracticeProblems.md

 Now try using this sensor to keep track of robot orientation from 0-360, starting at an orientation of 0.

-### Lidar

-Imagine you have a constantly rotating distance sensor strapped to the top of your robot.
-The sensor can read a distance value (like an ultrasonic sensor), in addition to the angle that it is currently at (0-360, clockwise where 0 is pointing forwards).
-Your task is to form a 2d image of nearby obstacles using this sensor.
-You are operating in a `while (true)` loop, and can call dummy functions `float getDistance()` and `float getAngle()`.
-Over time build a 2D boolean array representing your image.

-The previous paragraph assumes that the sensor reads in a direct line.
-However, most real distance sensors have something called a "beam width."
-For example, imagine you have an ultrasonic sensor with a pencil directly in front of it.
-If you rotate it a little bit so that the sensor is not pointing directly at the pencil, it might still read a short distance as if the pencil weren't there.
-Alternatively if the sensor were pointing directly at the pencil it might not see it at all.
-Basically, the concept of a beam angle introduces error into the equation: the bane of a robotics programmer.
-All sensor readings will have associated error, something we'll have to deal with extensively.
-For now, define an arbitrary beam angle variable and try to compensate for it in your program.

-If you're really insane, there's yet another degree of complexity we can add to this fun problem.
-Currently you are mapping discrete points rather than lines.
-If the robot is trapped in a circular room but has only taken 4 sensor readings, it only knows that there are 4 single-pixel obstacles around itself.
-To compensate for this we must maintain yet another 2D image, where a predicted image is formed by connecting the dots on the first image.
-Try different methods of isolating discrete obstacles, for example defining a threshold pixel distance where dots should or should not be connected.

 ### Kinematics

 Differential drive (or tank drive) is a drivetrain with two wheels arranged at the edges of a robot, as such: